Skip to content

 “There are instances when a student becomes truant or homeless and despite best efforts to engage and/or to locate the student, these efforts are not successful,” the school said in the filing.
 “Upon the learning of such circumstances, the school would make adjustments to reconcile school district billing as required.”

-It also said that when it had trouble locating a student or parent, it sent staff out to the home, contacted the state’s Office of Children, Youth and Families, “and even involved law enforcement for a ‘well check.’”
+It also said that when it had trouble locating a student or parent, it sent staff out to the home, contacted the state’s Office of Children, Youth, and Families, “and even involved law enforcement for a ‘well check.’”

 Efforts to overhaul cyber charter funding

 Pennsylvania’s cyber charter funding system has been controversial for years.
 Cyber charters are funded at the same rates as brick-and-mortar charters.
-And given the variance between how much school districts spend per student, the payment rates can vary widely depending on where a student lives.
+And given the variance in how much school districts spend per student, the payment rates can vary widely depending on where a student lives.

 But efforts to overhaul the funding system have largely failed.
-A proposal last year by Gov. Josh Shapiro to establish a flat cyber charter tuition rate of $8,000 per student — compared to rates last year that ranged from $8,600 to $26,000 — wasn’t part of the budget deal.
+A proposal last year by Gov. Josh Shapiro to establish a flat cyber charter tuition rate of $8,000 per student — compared with rates last year that ranged from $8,600 to $26,000 — wasn’t part of the budget deal.

-In response to that federal case, the 21st Century charter said it had not fired Marchese, but had accepted her resignation effective immediately.
+In response to that federal case, the 21st Century charter said it had not fired Marchese but had accepted her resignation effective immediately.